Home / The Gospel of Sri Ramakrishna / Volume 2 /

 MASTER: "Why do I attract these boys to me so much?
 They are pure

 vessels untouched by worldliness.
-A man cannot assimilate instruction if his
+A man cannot assimilate instruction

 mind is stained with worldliness.
-Milk can be safely kept in a new pot; but
+Milk can be safely kept in a new pot;

 it turns sour if kept in a pot in which curd has been made.
-You may wash
+You may

-a thousand times a cup that has held a solution of garlic, but still you cannot
+a thousand times a cup that has held a solution of garlic, but still

 remove the smell."